Social Project of the Year Award

 The EFOD team not only managed the construction of the building but also carried out a series

 of training sessions for the cooperative members in agricultural techniques and the skills needed

 to run the grain store.
 We will be working with the Mam Riang ladies over the coming months

 to ensure the success of the store.

-The group has now adopted Kathy's Centre for Act4Africa as their next scheme.
+The group adopted Kathy's Centre for Act4Africa as their next scheme.

-Kathy's Centre will be a groundbreaking women's centre in the Mayuge District, Uganda.
+Kathy's Centre is a groundbreaking women's centre in the Mayuge District, Uganda.

-It will provide a multi-functional space and become the new operational centre for Act4Africa.
+It provides a multi-functional space and become the new operational centre for Act4Africa.